ecmwf-ifs/docinv/README.md

-# Documentation inventory
+# IFS/Arpege Documentation Inventory

-IFS/Arpege documentation inventory.
+A central inventory of documentation for the ECMWF/Meteo-France IFS/Arpege forecast systems.

 ### Categories of documentation